taingra/pixel-saver/README.md

 For applications using the modern GTK header bar there are no space savings to achieve a uniform appearance.

-It is currently 100% the same code as Pixel Saver, minus a few files.
+It is currently almost 100% the same code as Pixel Saver, minus a few files.
 Pixel Saver is largely inspired by [bios and mathematicalcoffee's Window Buttons Extension](https://github.com/mathematicalcoffee/Gnome-Shell-Window-Buttons-Extension) and [mathematicalcoffee's maximus extension](https://bitbucket.org/mathematicalcoffee/maximus-gnome-shell-extension) and some code come from there.
 You may want to check theses out, especially if you want something more configurable.